Delving Deep into the World of Words Beginning with "On": A Comprehensive Exploration

 -

 Operate: The verb "operate" implies to function or work.
-For example, "The machine operates smoothly."
+Take this: "The machine operates smoothly."
 This is a fundamental verb in describing functionality.

 5. Less Common but Significant Words: